Llanegryn: Peniarth Estate

 To the east of the village stands the Peniarth Estate.
 In the 19th century, the house was the home of William Watkin Edward Wynne.
 A wealthy antiquarian, Wynne inherited and augmented a collection of historic Welsh manuscripts, the Peniarth Manuscripts, which is now held by the National Library of Wales and considered its most important such collection.
 The house is a Grade II* listed building and its gardens are designated, also at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The village today

 Today, the population of Llanegryn is approximately 300, including outlying houses and farms.
 Primary sources of income are farming and tourism, with several caravan parks being located throughout the Dysynni valley, particularly on the Peniarth estate.
 The village attracts hikers and walkers, due to its location near to Cadair Idris mountain (Cader Idris in the local Welsh language) and Craig yr Aderyn (meaning "Bird Rock"), which is notable as an inland site where cormorants breed.
 Other local landmarks include Castell y Bere, constructed by Llywelyn the Great in the 1220s.

 The village has one school: Ysgol Craig y Deryn, a Welsh-medium primary school.
+In 2024, over 39 per cent of pupils came from Welsh-speaking homes.